 - If you have to lay down the law and explain the Airbnb house rules, do so with humor

 - Determine a key attribute of your ideal guests (adventurous, relaxed, etc.) and speak to it in your headline

 - Avoid unhappy guests by talking about your flaws upfront

-Simple, sweet, and sets the scene in Northern CA.
+Specific, sweet, and sets the scene on the coast of California.

 - Focus on the details that are most important to your ideal guests

 - Use the headline (and beginning of your introduction) to set a scene

 - Be specific (not trees, but redwoods. not just bath, but oversized bathtub with candles)

 - Don’t forget about the captions!
 Carry over parts of your description to the captions or highlight features like Wi-Fi, Netflix, swimming pool or outdoor space

 First and foremost, the voice here is so welcoming and engaging.
 It’s written in first-person POV, which we always advise.
 The opening description from this Superhost pulls you right in and makes you feel like you’re already there (“The Historic Canal Suites will have you surrounded by the most iconic Amsterdam sights when you’re out and about in the neighborhood, and steeped in rich Dutch culture when you’re relaxing in your suite built for luxury.”)